 Substance use disorders are the primary focus of treatment at Tully Hill.
 However, there are times when patients enter into treatment with coexisting eating disorders.
-When a patient is suffering from an eating disorder as well as a substance use disorder there are a number of physical and psychological factors that need to be accounted for.
+When a patient is suffering from an eating disorder as well as an addiction there are a number of physical and psychological factors that need to be accounted for.

 Individuals presenting with the eating disorders of anorexia, nervosa and bulimia nervosa have an excessive preoccupation with, or fear of, being overweight.
 Those with anorexia tend to severely limit their caloric intake and/or exercise excessively in an attempt to burn away calories.
 Anorexics tend to be underweight and may exhibit evidence of malnutrition.
 Bulimics, on the other hand, are typically more normal in weight and attempt to prevent weight gain by engaging in periods of starvation or eating then purging (intentional vomiting after food intake).
 Both groups, bulimics and anorexics, may also misuse appetite suppressants, laxatives or diuretics which often compound the problem.

-Many studies have found a high rate of Substance Use Disorders in people with eating disorders especially when an individual has a personality disorder as well.
-It has also been found that bulimia is more likely than anorexia to be diagnosed in individuals with both an eating disorder and a substance use disorder.
+Many studies have found a high rate of addiction in people with eating disorders especially when an individual has a personality disorder as well.
+It has also been found that bulimia is more likely than anorexia to be diagnosed in individuals with both an eating disorder and addiction.
 Of note, the use of cocaine seems to be most commonly associated with a concomitant eating disorder while opioid abuse seems least commonly associated with a coexistent eating disorder, especially in women.
 Furthermore, alcoholics did have a slightly higher than expected rate of eating disorders, mainly bulimia, in both men and women.

 Eating disorders may, and often do, have very significant physical complications.
 These complications include but are not limited to malnutrition, anemia, dental problems, heart rhythm abnormalities, heart valve abnormalities, electrolyte imbalances, gastrointestinal problems, dehydration, fatigue, weakness, difficulties with concentration, osteoporosis and menstrual irregularities.